 - 9 weeks Post Birth

-A father can take 10 days’ paid paternity leave in no more than 4 months after the childbirth.
+A father can take 10 days’ paid paternity leave within 4 months of the childbirth.
 The initial 3 days of leave are paid by the employer and the rest by social security.
 A father can also take the mother’s remaining postnatal leave to care for the child in case the mother is hospitalized or dies during maternity leave.

 The extent of sick leave is based on whether the employee is a white-collar worker or blue-collar worker.